Serving Others and Mental Health

 until you come again.

 That is what Paul wrote to the Corinthians (1 Cor 11:26).
-How can we say that when we gather for the Eucharist we proclaim Jesus’ death?
+How can we say that when gathering for the Eucharist we proclaim Jesus’ death?
 When we gather for the Eucharist, it is to be an act of love, reflecting the love of Jesus sacrificing himself on the cross for us.
-If we gather for the Eucharist and we really don’t care about each other, then our Eucharist does not reflect the love of Jesus.
-“When we eat this bread and drink this cup we proclaim your death, O Lord, until you come again.”
+If we gather for the Eucharist and really don’t care about each other, then our Eucharist does not reflect the love of Jesus.
+“When we eat this bread and drink this cup, we proclaim your death, O Lord, until you come again.”

 Since there were no church buildings at the time of Paul, each Sunday Eucharist had to be celebrated in the house of someone in the community.
-In this parish, we are accustomed to having tea and sandwiches after a house Mass but during the time of Paul the Corinthians used to have their meal before the Eucharist.
-The well to do used to host these Sunday Eucharists but it seems they invited their rich friends to come early to enjoy the meal and the other poorer Christians came along later who got only the leftovers.
-When writing to the Corinthians, Paul said their Eucharist is lacking if they do not take care of each other, “I hear that when you all come together as a community, there are separate factions among you, and I half believe it…The point is when you hold these meetings, it is not the Lord’s Supper that you are eating, since when the time comes to eat everyone is in such a hurry to start his own supper that one person goes hungry while another is getting drunk…..when you meet for the meal wait for one another” (1 Cor 11:18-21, 33) Once again, Paul is saying our Eucharist should be accompanied by love for one another.
-When we gather for the Eucharist, it is to be an act of love, reflecting the love of Jesus sacrificing himself on the cross for us.
-“When we eat this bread and drink this cup we proclaim your death, Lord Jesus, until you come in glory.”
+Here in this parish, we are accustomed to having tea and sandwiches after a house Mass but during the time of Paul the Corinthians had their meal before the Eucharist.
+The well to do hosted these Sunday Eucharists but it seems they invited their rich friends to come early to enjoy the meal and the other poorer Christians came along later and got only the leftovers.
+When writing to the Corinthians, Paul said their Eucharist is lacking if they do not take care of each other, “I hear that when you all come together as a community, there are separate factions among you, and I half believe it…The point is when you hold these meetings, it is not the Lord’s Supper that you are eating, since when the time comes to eat, everyone is in such a hurry to start his own supper that one person goes hungry while another is getting drunk…..when you meet for the meal wait for one another” (1 Cor 11:18-21, 33) Once again, Paul is saying our Eucharist should be accompanied by love for one another.
+When we gather for the Eucharist, it is to be an act of love, reflecting the love of Jesus sacrificing himself on the cross for us: “When we eat this bread and drink this cup, we proclaim your death, Lord Jesus, until you come in glory.”

 I have heard it said that “mental health begins with serving others and mental illness begins with serving ourselves.”
 (Quotation from Fr.
 Slavko R.I.P. of Medjugorje who had a Ph.D. in psychology.
 Perhaps another way of saying this is that by helping others we improve our mental health.)
 Many of the Old Testament kings were only interested in looking after themselves.
 Jesus looked after others.
 I conclude now with the prayer associated with St. Francis: